Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Discussion

+Second, hybrid algorithms typically require fewer qubits and shorter circuit depths, given only the computation of the electronic structure problem solved with the quantum computer.
+However, reading out classical information at each timestep is necessary, which incurred a cost of $\mathcal{O}(\frac{1}{\varepsilon})$ per timestep via phase estimation.
+Combining the above runtime estimates for readout and for classical MD integration, we conclude that hybrid algorithms are likely to require a higher asymptotic runtime than our approach.
+Specifically, we see that we can compute free energy differences using $\widetilde{\mathcal{O}}\left(\frac{N \widetilde N N_{\mathrm{tot}}^5 t_{\rm eq}}{\delta\gamma\varepsilon}\log\frac{1}{\xi}\right)$ Toffoli gates.

+To provide a sense of the amount of required quantum resources, we sketch a back-of-the-envelope estimate for the number of qubits.
+We consider a $20$-atom molecule with $200$ electrons and calculate the number of qubits required in the main nuclear and electronic registers.
+We assume coordinates of all nuclear degrees of freedom are discretized into $g=2^{12}$ grid points (i.e., $12$ qubits per nuclear degree of freedom).
+Therefore, representing all nuclear degrees of freedom requires approximately $1500$ logical qubits, given each atom has 6 degrees of freedom (three position and three momentum), and that we also account for bath registers.

+We further assume the wave function of each electronic degree of freedom is represented using $B=2^{15}$ plane waves (i.e., $15$ qubits per electron and coordinate).
+Therefore, a total of $15\times 3 \times 200 = 9000$ logical qubits are required to represent all electrons.
+Including the negligible number of ancilla qubits (which are logarithmically bounded), we estimate that the number of logical qubits is on the order of ten thousand even for a small system -- this is likely beyond the capabilities of early fault-tolerant machines, however, reasonably within reach for realistic and mature quantum computers.
+On the other hand, the significant advantage of our approach is that scaling up the number of particles only requires a proportionally increased number of logical qubits.

+Let us note, however, that estimating the number of required Toffoli gates is significantly more involved, given resource estimates typically report upper bounds, and we expect our bounds are loose -- however, it is beyond the scope of the present work to optimize our approach for explicit implementations.

-Thus, the quantum algorithms presented here contain three potential sources of asymptotic speedups over classical methods: (1) the replacement of iterative updates for MD simulation with a single evolution operator, (2) efficient coherent simulation of a large number of molecular dynamics trajectories for thermodynamic integration, and (3) efficient computation of the quantum dynamics of the electronic ground state and associated forces that can potentially be hard to simulate on a classical computer to guaranteed precision, where the last point is of particular value.
+Though our algorithms may be able to provide asymptotic speedups against hybrid quantum-classical methods and classical algorithms with provable guarantees, comparisons to well-established computational chemistry methods that have heuristic elements are much more unclear.
+In search for potential practical quantum advantages, the quantum algorithms presented here contain three main potential sources of asymptotic speedups over classical methods: (1) the replacement of iterative updates for MD simulation with a single evolution operator, improving on runtime dependencies of precision, (2) efficient coherent simulation of a large number of molecular dynamics trajectories for thermodynamic integration, and (3) efficient computation of the quantum dynamics of the electronic ground state and associated forces that can potentially be hard to simulate on a classical computer to guaranteed precision, where the last point is of particular value.